Rybka: Version 4.1

-Version 5
+Future

 Information from the last video interview by Vasik Rajlich indicated that Rybka 5 was scheduled to arrive anywhere between the end of 2011 and the first half of 2012.
-As of April 2022, this never occurred.
+As of November 2024, this has not occurred.

 Allegations of derivative work

-Crafty chess engine controversy

-Early private Rybka engines have been accused of being a clone of Crafty, including copying specific bugs - such as comparing the result of the EvaluateMate function to a number, 99999, that it could not possibly return - and unnecessary code ("there is no earthly reason for any program that claimed to have been started in 2003 to have such code, other than that it was mindlessly copied from Crafty without the slightest understanding of its purpose").

 Strelka controversy

-In May 2007, a new chess engine called Strelka (Russian for "arrow") appeared on the scene, claimed to be written by Yuri Osipov.
+In May 2007, a new chess engine called Strelka appeared on the scene, claimed to be written by Yuri Osipov.
 Soon, there were allegations that Strelka was a clone of Rybka 1.0 beta, in the sense that it was a reverse-engineered and slightly modified version of Rybka.
 Several players found Strelka to yield identical analysis to Rybka in a variety of different situations, even having the same bugs and weaknesses in some cases.
 Osipov, however, stated repeatedly on discussion boards that Strelka was based on Fruit, not Rybka, and that any similarities was either because Rybka also was based on Fruit, or because he had tuned the evaluation function to be as close to Rybka as possible.

 With the release of Strelka 2.0 beta, source code was included.
 Rajlich stated that the source made it "obvious" that Strelka 2.0 beta was indeed a Rybka 1.0 beta clone, although not without some improvements in certain areas.
 On the basis of this, he claimed the source as his own and intended to re-release it under his own name, although he later decided not to do so.
 He also made allegations that "Yuri Osipov" was a pen name.

 According to Victor Zakharov (Convekta company) in his review for Arena chess website: "I consider that Yuri Osipov (Ivanovich) is real name.
 He didn't hide it.
 However I can't state this with 100% assurance."
 And he also has some contact with Yuri Osipov for development of mobile platforms chess program.

 Fruit author Fabien Letouzey expressed in the open letter mentioned above that Strelka 2.0 beta is a Fruit derivative with some minor changes.